Can T-Mobile US Inc. (TMUS) Remain Competitive?

-T-Mobile US Inc. (NASDAQ:TMUS) went down by -1.92% from its latest closing price compared to the recent 1-year high of $123.42.
-The company’s stock price has collected -6.10% of loss in the last five trading sessions.
-Press Release reported 2 hours ago that T-Mobile Agrees to Sell $4.75 Billion of Senior Secured Notes
+T-Mobile US Inc. (NASDAQ:TMUS) went down by -0.69% from its latest closing price compared to the recent 1-year high of $123.42.
+The company’s stock price has collected -3.17% of loss in the last five trading sessions.
+Barron’s reported 11 hours ago that AT&T Is Set to End a 10-Day Losing Streak.
+Here’s Why.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.